FAQs

 9. Will you refer advisors to employee and independent broker/dealer models?

-I help you understand everything there is to know about the RIA model, and how to transition your practice to it.
+We help you understand everything there is to know about why and how to transition your practice to the RIA model.
 There are scenarios, though, where the RIA model is not a fit.
-When that is the case, I am happy to refer you to contacts that can help you explore alternative models that better align with the needs of your practice.
+When that is the case, we are happy to refer you to contacts that can help you explore alternative models that better align with the needs of your practice.

 10. You give away so much info on your website, aren’t you afraid advisors won’t then reach out to you?

-11. Why are you always wearing the same style shirt?
+11. Why is Brad always wearing the same style shirt?

 This is by design.
-Some ask if I’m taking inspiration from the likes of Steve Jobs (black turtle neck), Mark Zuckerberg (grey t-shirt), or Michael Kitces (blue button-down).
-As much as I respect such luminaries, my reasoning is far less sophisticated.
+Some might assume he is taking inspiration from the likes of Steve Jobs (black turtle neck), Mark Zuckerberg (grey t-shirt), or Michael Kitces (blue button-down).
+As much as he respects such luminaries, his reasoning is far less sophisticated.

-When I started the firm, I planned to have my RIA Question & Answer video series.
-I also knew most of my interactions with advisors would be via zoom.
-I never wanted to have to think about what I was wearing in the last video I made, or what I was wearing the last time I appeared on a zoom with an advisor, etc.
+When he started the firm, he planned to have the RIA video explanatory series, which he continues with today.
+He also knew most of his interactions with advisors would be via zoom.
+He never wanted to have to think about what he was wearing in the last video he made, or what he was wearing the last time he appeared on a zoom with an advisor, etc.

 Solution?
 Pick a particular outfit from the onset, and stick to it!
 Hence, the black polo.